maalvikabhat/growthofsocialnetworks/reports/project_proposal.md

 ### Annotated Bibliography
 - Social Resilience in Online Communities: the Autopsy of Friendster https://dl.acm.org/doi/10.1145/2512938.2512946
 This paper discusses analysis of social networks using k-core analysis and measurement of resilience.
+Coreness is a measure that can help identify tightly interlinked groups within a network.
+A k-core is a maximal group of entities, all of which are connected to at least k other entities in the group.
 We plan to implement k-core analysis in our initial experiment.
 From incorporating the k-core analysis in our Wikipedia network, we intend to use the same interpretation as such that if an article does not have more than k linked neighbors, it "declines" due to the lack of traffic.
 The consequences of shutting down of an article in our Wikipedia network would be an interesting phenomenon to observe and analyze.(We can use k-core on Wikipedia such that if an article doesn't have more than k neighbors, it "declines" so it doesn't get enough traffic so shuts down?)
 This paper concludes that thek-core analysis enables to quantify social resilience in online social networks, utilizing the CCDF of node coreness.

 - Preferential attachment in the growth of social networks: the internet encyclopedia Wikipedia https://arxiv.org/pdf/physics/0602026.pdf